AbstractSDK/abstract/framework/docs/src/0_introduction.md

 - **[cw-orchestrator](1_products/1_cw_orchestrator.md)**: A developer tool that simplifies the testing and deployment of smart contracts.

 - **[Abstract JS](1_products/4_abstract_js.md)**: A JavaScript library that facilitates smart-contract interactions from a browser-based environment.

+### An Overview of the Abstract Platform - You Don't Need To Know

+Explore the transformative potential of abstraction, focusing on account and chain abstraction within the Web3 and Cosmos ecosystems.
+We'll delve into how these concepts simplify blockchain interactions and enhance interoperability, while also touching on the importance of Web2 powered auth systems in bridging the authentication gap by *Howard*.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8hxx7LN5H2g?si=9BxzI-rDeGTCK-f3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Together these products form a complete end-to-end development platform for distributed applications.